 Bain Capital has sponsored teams of AmeriCorps members for over 16 years, helping develop and support more than 250 young idealists giving a year of service.
 For the 2017-2018 school year, the firm is continuing their commitment to sponsor teams of corps members serving in Boston, London, New York, Providence and San Jose / Silicon Valley.
 Additionally, the firm is the only partner supporting every one of City Year’s 28 domestic sites, with the underwriting of Red Jacket Society programs nationwide.

 Speaking about the partnership, Jonathan Lavine, Co-Managing Partner of Bain Capital and Chief Investment Officer of Bain Capital Credit, said, “City Year and Bain Capital share a common belief that supporting young people’s education, growth and development is the single most important investment we can make in our future.
 City Year is an incredible double bottom-line investment.
 It helps students in high poverty public schools succeed, and at the same time develops AmeriCorps members into civic-minded leaders of tomorrow."

 Bain Capital is one of the world's leading private multi-asset alternative investment firms.
-Since their founding, they’ve supported a wide array of charitable and nonprofit organizations in communities around the world.
-Through the Bain Capital Community Partnership, Bain Capital works with organizations like City Year to make real impact in the neighborhoods where we work and live.
+Since its founding, they’ve supported a wide array of charitable and nonprofit organizations in communities around the world.
+Through the Bain Capital Community Partnership, the firm works with organizations like City Year to make lasting impact in the neighborhoods where they work and live.